 Sand Sculpture Event 2014

-The fun starts Wednesday, June 18th, 2014 when 250 tons of imported sand is dropped on Hampton Beach and the "Grady Bunch" starts pounding up the sponsor site.
+The fun starts Friday, June 13th, 2014 when 250 tons of imported sand is dropped on Hampton Beach and the "Grady Bunch" starts pounding up the sponsor site.
 The entire area is illuminated for night viewing through July 6th.
-Watch Gregory Grady and "The Grady Bunch" build a mammoth Sand Demo Site.
+Watch Greg Grady and "The Grady Bunch" build a mammoth Sand Demo Site.
 View all entries on line at this website.
 The competition is by invitation only.
-Interested Master Sand Sculptors may contact event co-organizer: www.GregGrady.com The event is funded by the Hampton Beach Village District and Sponsors, in cooperation with The Hampton Area Chamber of Commerce and The NH Division of Parks.
+Interested Master Sand Sculptors may contact the event organizer at Nhsandsculptors@aol.com or at www.GregGrady.com.
+The event is funded by the Hampton Beach Village District and Sponsors, in cooperation with The Hampton Area Chamber of Commerce and The NH Division of Parks

 This invitational only event has grown in leaps and bounds making it the largest Masters competition in the Northeast United States.
 This year Hampton Beach will feature a sponsor site of 150 tons, Ten world class masters vying for $15,000.00 in purse and entry awards, free lessons and will be illuminated at night for viewing and much much more.
 Hampton has attracted the attention of millions of visitors who came to watch something which is part sculpture part performance art.

 It is something you have to see in person to believe.